karuifeather/kf-data/portfolio/notebook.md

 - **Framework**: Built using **React** with **TypeScript** for type safety and **Material-UI** for a consistent, user-friendly interface.
 - **Hosting**:
-  - Hosted as a static website on **AWS S3**, ensuring efficient deployment and access from anywhere.
+  - Hosted as a static website on **Vercel**, ensuring efficient deployment and access from anywhere.
-  - Distributed globally via **AWS CloudFront** to provide fast load times.
-  - **Route 53** is used to manage DNS for the custom domain `notebook.karuifeather.com`, routing traffic to CloudFront.
+  - **Route 53** is used to manage DNS for the custom domain `notebook.karuifeather.com`, routing traffic to Vercel.
 - **Functionality**:
   - **Local Storage**: All user data (such as notebooks and notes) are stored directly in the browser using the **Web Storage API**.
 Data is persistent across sessions, ensuring that users can continue where they left off without requiring server-side storage.
   - **Real-time Editing**: The app supports real-time updates and collaboration features using **WebSockets** or local updates, ensuring smooth interaction between users in a session.